vipulbhj/vipulbhj/blogs/LearningsWhileBuildingNRAF/TheCuriousCaseOfResDotRender/README.md

 };
 ```

-I had already gone past this `roots` variable thingy a few times already, and while it seemed important, I didn't understand what it was, but then it suddenly hit me, `roots`, it's named `roots`.

-So, I quickly opened up my terminal and starter typing.
+I figured this was something important, but didn't understand what it was doing precisely.
+I was about to start putting in some break points in the function defination, when I suddenly noticed, the variable `roots`.
+That gave an idea on what this function might be doing, so I quickly opened up my terminal and started bootstraping a small project to experiment and validate the idea.

 ```bash
 cd /tmp